interaction-dynamics/features/README.md

 > You can find more sophisticated examples in the [examples](./examples) folder.

-### Details

-> You can read the detailed [guidelines](./docs/guidelines.md) or just jump into trying the CLI with the `--serve` options.
-The UI will guide you through the methodology.
 ## Tools

 - [Rust CLI](./tools/cli): Command-line tool to parse the code, find the features and serve the web dashboard UI